When you write a letter to your child, it can be magical! It communicates love, pride, and commitment beyond the power of everyday spoken words.

 - A Bible or inspirational verse that speaks to this time in her life

 - A quotation that has touched you personally

 08 of 08

-This word is a little tricky because there are definitely some promises you should never make to your kids.
+The word "promise" is a little tricky because there are definitely some promises you should never make to your kids.
 When used appropriately, though, "I promise" statements can convey dedication in a way that's clear and full of meaning.
-For example:

 - I promise to always love you, no matter what.

 - I promise to listen to what you have to say.